tnlmao/sarva/README.md

 ## Overview

 This project implements the Raft consensus algorithm, which is used for managing a replicated log across a distributed system.
 Raft is designed to be understandable and is often used in systems requiring fault tolerance and consistency.
+In this project we are adding the data (file metadata) to redis.

 ## Architecture